Who We Are

 Southbridge is a non-denominational church for two reasons:

-However, we also recognize that there is a great benefit to being a part of a larger organization.
+However, we also recognize the significant benefits of being part of a larger organization.
 Because of that, we partner with other like-minded networks, associations, denominations, and organizations because we know we don’t have all the answers, and we realize that our impact is more significant when we work in partnership with others who have the same goals we do, even if we disagree on what we consider secondary issues.

 We currently associate with three networks: